Frequently Asked Questions

 How will this proposed Standard differ from existing standards?

-We aim to simplify the existing landscape by consolidating the attributes of the World Gold Council’s Responsible Gold Mining Principles (RGMPs), ICMM’s Mining Principles, MAC’s TSM and The Copper Mark Risk Readiness Assessment Criteria Guide (jointly owned with the Responsible Minerals Initiative) into one standard.
+We aim to simplify the existing landscape by consolidating the attributes of the World Gold Council’s Responsible Gold Mining Principles (RGMPs), ICMM’s Mining Principles, MAC’s TSM and The Copper Mark Risk Readiness Assessment Criteria Guide (jointly owned with the Responsible Minerals Initiative) into one Standard.
 An important feature of the Standard is that it is applicable to any facility, anywhere in the world that is committed to responsible practices.

 The Standard builds on the best attributes of the Partners’ individual standards.
-The decision to develop an approach based on three performance levels – Foundational Practice, Good Practice and Leading Practice, reflects a move away from the existing standards and has required careful consideration.
+The decision to develop an approach based on three performance levels – Towards Good Practice, Good Practice and Leading Practice, reflects a move away from the existing standards and has required careful consideration.
 In many cases, setting out expected performance at each of these levels has built on the current requirements of the existing standards.
 In addition, the approach to assurance and governance builds on existing standards to put forward a new approach that reflects current expectations from stakeholders.

 Once finalised, the Standard is expected to be used by existing members and participants of our four organisations.
 This broad adoption would give the Standard the widest coverage of any voluntary mining standard to date with implementation anticipated to include almost 100 mining companies across approximately 600 facilities in almost 60 countries.